Inflation surged 8.6% over the last year — fastest since 1981

 "So much for the idea that inflation has peaked," noted Greg McBride, chief financial analyst with Bankrate.
 "Consumer prices blew past expectations – and not in a good way – with the 8.6% annual increase the fastest in more than 40 years.
 Worse, the increases were nearly ubiquitous.
 Just no place to hide."

-Stocks futures slid ahead of the start of trading, a sign investors fear the Federal Reserve may have to hike interest rates faster than expected to extinguish the hottest period of sustained inflation since the 1970s.
+Stocks slumped after the government's inflation report as investors weighed whether the Federal Reserve will have to hike interest rates more sharply than expected.
 The U.S. central bank, which began tightening monetary policy in March, is expected to announce another half-point increase in its benchmark rate next week.

+In late trading on Friday, the S&P 500 and Dow Jones Industrial Average were both down more than 2%, while the Nasdaq Composite sank 3%.

 Prices remain elevated as the economy rebounds from the pandemic, which drove up demand for goods and services that businesses are struggling to meet.
 The May data suggests that inflation may not yet be close to peaking, some experts said.